 A project technical specification prepared by the Buyer may be extremely detailed or broad and high-level.
 The choice will depend on the scope of supply and the Buyer's certainty about the design parameters of the storage solution.
 The Buyer's experience level with energy storage integration will also affect this choice.
-The ESIC Technical Specification Template [5] was developed to facilitate information sharing between Buyers and Bidders.
+The ESIC Technical Specification Template [2] was developed to facilitate information sharing between Buyers and Bidders.
 This template can be used as the starting point for preparing a list of requirements or targets or to request information from Bidders.
 The Buyer can also use this tool to differentiate between those parameters that must be adhered to and those that have flexibility.
 The template is organized into several categories well-suited to an RFP.
-The ESIC Energy Storage Implementation Guide [6] provides detailed information for each of these categories, as the following excerpts illustrate:
+The following table, excerpted from the ESIC Energy Storage Implementation Guide [4], describes key considerations for these categories.